pulumi/blog-lambda-snapshots/README.md

 count(*) as invocations, pct(@duration+coalesce(@initDuration,0)+coalesce(restoreDuration,0), 50) as p50, pct(@duration+coalesce(@initDuration,0)+coalesce(restoreDuration,0), 90) as p90, pct(@duration+coalesce(@initDuration,0)+coalesce(restoreDuration,0), 99) as p99, pct(@duration+coalesce(@initDuration,0)+coalesce(restoreDuration,0), 99.9) as p99.9 group by function, (ispresent(@initDuration) or ispresent(restoreDuration)) as coldstart
 | sort by coldstart desc
 ```

+In testing, the Hello World function yielded about a 40% improvement, whereas the Spring Boot function yielded about a 1200% improvement.